 ▸ Angel Madix

-Angel recently joined JTA as an Architectural Assistant after spending a year working on a residential project in Southern Portugal.
-She is a graduate of the University of Brighton, leaving with a First Class Honours in Interior Architecture.
+Angel joined JTA as an Architectural Assistant after spending a year working on a residential project in Southern Portugal.
+She is a recent graduate of the University of Brighton, leaving with a First Class Honours in Interior Architecture.
 This time led to an understanding of intercultural awareness, considering the narrative between building users, community integration and navigation of space.
 Angel is also currently working on her C1 Spanish Diploma.